From Abracadabra to Zombies | View All

 ....chiropractic today includes more than 60,000 practitioners that represent a wide range of positions, from the traditional subluxation theorists to reformers who are critical of subluxation theory and its related pseudoscientific claims. --Ron Good

 The basic idea of classical chiropractic is that "subluxations" are the cause of most medical problems.
-According to chiropractic, a "subluxation" is a misalignment of the spine that allegedly interferes with nerve signals from the brain.
+According to classical chiropractic, a "subluxation" is a misalignment of the spine that allegedly interferes with nerve signals from the brain.
 However, there is no scientific evidence for spinal subluxations and none have ever been observed by medical practitioners such as orthopedic surgeons, neurosurgeons, or radiologists.
-Chiropractors think that by adjusting the misalignments they can thereby restore the nerve signals and cure health problems.
-This idea was first propounded in 1895 by D. D. Palmer, a grocer from Davenport, Iowa, and a vitalist who considered intelligent energy to be conveying information among various body parts.
-There is no scientific evidence to support these ideas.
-Palmer claimed that he cured a deaf man, Harvey Lillard who was a janitor by trade, by manipulating his spine.
-As Dr. Harriet Hall comments: "This makes no anatomical sense."
+On May 25, 2010, The General Chiropractic Council (GCC), a UK-wide statutory body with regulatory powers, issued the following statement:

-Chiropractic is often holistic and often touts the fact that the body is self-healing and usually doesn't need drugs or surgery.
+Chiropractic often claims to be holistic and often touts the fact that the body is self-healing and usually doesn't need drugs or surgery.
 (Nor does it need chiropractic, one might add.
 Most of us will heal from most injuries or diseases without any intervention.)
 Spinal manipulation allegedly unblocks nerves so the body can heal itself.
 Chiropractic seems like a materialistic version of Chinese acupuncture used to unblock chi, or therapeutic touch to channel prana.
 The chiropractor's "needles" are his or her hands and fingers, manipulating nerves rather than the flow of chi.

 For years chiropractors rarely worked with medical doctors and they were almost never on staff at hospitals.
 The American Medical Association (AMA) made no bones about its disapproval of chiropractic, which was discredited by their Committee on Quackery.
 The chiropractors fought back and won a lawsuit against the AMA in 1976 for restraint of trade.
 Today, the American College of Surgeons sees the two professions as working together (see their position paper on chiropractic).
 Privately, however, many battles continue between the medical profession and chiropractic.
 Publicly, the AMA no longer attacks chiropractic.
 Some chiropractic colleges have a professional relationship with local hospitals or universities and some chiropractic students do internships in medical centers.
 Today, numerous so-called "complementary medicine" techniques are being allowed to flourish in hospitals and medical clinics around the country without a word of protest from the AMA.
 The National Institutes of Health has a flourishing division for testing even the most unpromising of alternative health practices.
 Chiropractors and other "alternative" practitioners have learned one thing from the AMA: it pays to organize and to lobby Congress and state legislatures.
 The AMA is still the most powerful lobby among health care professionals, but it is no longer flying solo.
 Even so, the AMA's lobbying is not the only reason that chiropractic's public image has suffered.